fp12/flask-tests/README.md

 What I want to test:
 * ~~Restplus + swagger~~
-* bootstrap css or purecss
+* bootstrap css and purecss
 * SQLAlchemy
 * Blueprints
 * Streaming to clients